PHP Callback Methods

 Worker::runAll();

-In the code structure above, when onWorkerStart is executed, it already belongs to the child process, which means that each child process establishes its own MySQL connection, so there are no issues with shared connections.
-Another benefit of this approach is support for business code reload.
-Since MyClass.php is loaded in the child process, any modifications to the business code in MyClass.php will take effect directly after a reload according to the reload rules.
+In the above code structure, the onWorkerStart runs in the child process, meaning each child process establishes its own MySQL connection, so there will be no issue of shared connections.
+This also has the benefit of supporting business code reload.
+Since MyClass.php is loaded in the child process, any changes made to MyClass.php according to the reload rules will take effect directly after the reload.

 use Workerman\Worker;